redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ### Top level view

-The ecosystem could be divided into 3 main areas:
+RedStone ecosystem could be divided into 3 main areas:

 - **Data provision** responsible for fetching the data from external api, transforming to a common format, and persisting collected information.
   - Implemented as → [RedStone Node](https://github.com/redstone-finance/redstone-node)